Writing an online exam? See below to understand the process, know what to bring, and familiarize yourself with the exam rules before you write.

 Please note your ID must be original, legible, and not torn or altered.
 Copies or certified copies are not accepted.
 Expired IDs or IDs with no expiry date are also not accepted.
 You cannot write your exam without proper identification.
 This will result in having to reschedule your exam and paying any necessary rescheduling fees.

 - A non-programmable calculator.
-Programmable calculators are not allowed.
+Programmable calculators are not allowed

-Process for writing an online exam
+Process for Writing an Online Exam

 - You’ll be instructed to use your smartphone to take a picture of your face, show your ID, and record a video of your room to show it is clear of prohibited items.
 The smartphone will be locked once the exam begins, for the duration of the exam.
 Once you’ve submitted your exam, tap “end proctoring” on your phone to unlock it.
+We recommend you download this guide to taking your exam online and review the steps you will be taking on exam day under part 2 of the document.

 - Once you’ve completed the exam, click “submit all and finish.
 Then click “end” in the top right corner to stop proctoring.